glouw/littlewolf/README.md

 ![screenshot](img/logo.PNG)

-Littlewolf aims to be a very minimalistic software graphics engine reminiscent of the early wolfenstein and doom days.
+Littlewolf aims to be a very minimalistic software graphics engine reminiscent of the early Wolfenstein and Doom days.

-Development packages you will require:
+    make; ./littlewolf

+Dependencies:

     SDL2-devel

-Then build and run with

-    make; ./littlewolf

 Controls: